 My goals are absurdly lofty, but fortunately I am far from alone.
 Ultimately I wish to free myself and humanity from pain and death via ethical means.
 All other goals are fluid and subordinate to that core principal.
-I call my personal blend of philosophy, ethics, code of conduct, etc, “Cryptarianism” for lack of a better word.
-Ultimately it’s a non-spiritual Buddhism derivative.
-A fork project if you will.
-The goals are much the same but the methods are radically different and there is an increased personal responsibility to improve the fate of others without requiring them to become like you, because diversity is strength and a homogeneous population is one that is begging for extinction.
+I feel a personal responsibility to improve the fate of others without requiring them to become like me, because diversity is strength and a homogeneous population is one that is begging for extinction.

 My music habits if anyone’s interested.
 Mainly video games, and OSTs.